chensiweiTHU/WHALES/README.md

 # WHALES
 This is the official repository of WHALES.
+Our dataset can be downloaded at https://pan.baidu.com/s/1dintX-d1T-m2uACqDlAM9A with a code `gduh`.

 Achieving high levels of safety and reliability in autonomous driving remains a critical challenge, especially due to occlusion and limited perception ranges in stand-alone systems.
 Cooperative perception among vehicles offers a promising solution, but existing research is hindered by datasets with a limited number of agents.
 Scaling up the number of cooperating agents is non-trivial and introduces significant computational and technical hurdles that have not been addressed in previous works.